GarryMarathe/GarryMarathe/README.md

 <h1 align="center">Hi, I'm Gaurav Marathe 👋</h1>
 <h3 align="center">I'm Full Stack Developer 👩🏻‍💻 and an IT undergrad with a keen interest in web development, UI/UX design, and event management.
-Enthusiastic about exploring and staying updated on emerging technologies and looking for the opportunities </h3>
+Enthusiastic about exploring and staying updated on emerging technologies and looking for the opportunities as Software Developer </h3>

 - 🌱 I’m currently learning **React.JS**